Shmata/Outlook_Add-in/README.md

 - [npm](https://www.npmjs.com/) (v 10.8.2)
 - Outlook desktop app **or** a Microsoft 365 account to use [Outlook on the web](https://outlook.office.com/mail/)

+### SharePoint Connectivity
+To connect it to SharePoint you need to register an app in Azure.
+To do so, go to the azure portl and select **App Registration** and simply register and app.
+Then open **MSAL.ts** file `(which is inside the auth folder)` and replace the Client ID of your registered app with the one in file.

 ### Installation and run
 1. Clone the repository:
    ```bash